About the device: PinePhone:

 Congrats !!!

 Be aware though that this is only possible via an emulator running in a browser… there might be no way to install Manjaro on physical Android and/or iOS devices.
-The announcements on social media made some days ago may refer to this: GitHub - copy/v86: x86 virtualization in your browser, recompiling x86 to wasm on the fly, which can run emulated x86 OSes in a web browser… just to keep the expectations and hype around the original post to a healthy level…
+The announcements on social media made some days ago may refer to this: GitHub - copy/v86: x86 PC emulator and x86-to-wasm JIT, running in the browser, which can run emulated x86 OSes in a web browser… just to keep the expectations and hype around the original post to a healthy level…

 I updated this morning, with a reboot thereafter.
 Unfortunately I am having major issues with the modem getting lost after a while, approx 5x on a 3h walk, each time a reboot inbetween.
 None of that happened with beta6.
 I really appreciate the great development of manjaro, just now I would prefer to be able to revert back, like it is possible with opensuse on btrfs (desktop, not phone), as manjaro had become my beloved daily driver.